Kedar Jadhav

-Kedar Mahadev Jadhav (born 26 March 1985) is an Indian cricketer who plays for Maharashtra and has also played for the Indian national cricket team.
-He is a batting all-rounder who bats right-handed and bowls right-arm off-break, and occasionally keeps wickets.
-In the Indian Premier League, he played for Chennai Super Kings, Royal Challengers Bangalore, Sunrisers Hyderabad, Delhi Daredevils and Kochi Tuskers Kerala.
+Kedar Mahadev Jadhav (born 26 March 1985) is an Indian politician and former cricketer who played for the India national cricket team.
+He played for Maharashtra in domestic cricket.
+He was a right hand batter, who occasionally kept wickets and bowled right-arm-offspin.

+In the Indian Premier League, he has played for a number of team: Chennai Super Kings, Sunrisers Hyderabad, Delhi Daredevils and Kochi Tuskers Kerala.